-Russell and Norvig (1995) give an excellent discussion of utility theory and the value of information, also discussing the assignment of utilities in monetary terms.
+Russell and Norvig (2009) give an excellent discussion of utility theory and the value of information, also discussing the assignment of utilities in monetary terms.
 Shafer and Pearl 1990 is an early collection of articles on reasoning under uncertainty.

-Association rules are successfully used in many data mining applications, and we see such rules on many Web sites that recommend books, movies, music, and so on.
+Association rules are successfully used in many data mining applications, and we see such rules on many web sites that recommend books, movies, music, and so on.
 The algorithm is very simple and its efficient implementation on very large databases is critical (Zhang and Zhang 2002; Li 2006).
-Later, we will see in chapter 16 about graphical models how to generalize from association rules to concepts that need not be binary and where associations can be of different types, also allowing hidden variables.
+Later, we see in chapter 14 how to generalize from association rules to concepts that need not be binary and where associations can be of different types, also allowing hidden variables.